Adopted March 1999

 Forty percent (40%) of the faculty constituency who are on full-time duty at the University shall constitute a quorum of the Senate.
 Faculty members who are on sabbatical leave or on leave of absence shall not be counted as members of the faculty constituency for purposes of determining a quorum, although they may attend meetings and vote if they so choose.

 Regular Department Senate meetings shall be held once a semester.
 Additional special meetings may be called at the direction of the Chair or petition of 25% of the faculty constituency.
 Written notice of meetings, listing the agenda, shall ordinarily be distributed to all Senate members, five days in advance of the meeting date.
 Any member of the Senate may add to the agenda by submission of a written notice to the Chair at least three days prior to a regularly scheduled meeting.

-These by-laws become effective upon approval of at least two-thirds of the Senate voting in a mailed ballot, and may be amended by a vote of two-thirds of Senate members, voting in a mailed ballot, provided the proposal to amend has been discussed at a meeting of the Department Senate.
+These by-laws become effective upon approval of at least two-thirds of the Senate voting in a mailed or secure electronic ballot, and may be amended by a vote of two-thirds of Senate members, voting in a mailed or secure electronic ballot, provided the proposal to amend has been discussed at a meeting of the Department Senate.